Here's A 20-Second Guide To What Traders Will Be Talking About This Morning

-From Greg McKenna of GlobalFX and Lighthouse Securities, here’s a quick run-down of what the market will be talking about this morning.
+From David Scutt, Treasury Dealer at Arab Bank, here’s a quick run-through of what the Australian market will be yakking about this morning, including sales figures from China and how Tabcorp performed last year.

 Follow Business Insider Australia on Facebook and Twitter